 - Artspace residents are well-educated: 56% have a bachelor's degree or higher. - 3% of Artspace residents are veterans (compared to 7.6% nationally).
 Upcoming Artspace projects will have specific units set aside for veterans, including Pullman Artspace Lofts in Chicago and Artspace Silver Spring Arts Campus in Silver Spring, MD. - 18% of Artspace residents consider themselves to have a disability.
-This is slightly higher than the national tendency, with 12.6% of the civilian non-institutionalized population reporting a disability in the 2015 U.S. Census Bureau. - They are overall racially diverse: - 42% identify as non-white/Caucasian
+This is slightly higher than the national tendency, with 12.6% of the civilian non-institutionalized population reporting a disability in the 2015 U.S. Census Bureau. - They are overall racially diverse: - 42% identify as Black, Indigenous, People of Color (BIPOC)